Plesk: Licenses

 The license price also distinguishes whether a license can be used for a dedicated server or a virtualized server.
 Licenses for dedicated servers are usually slightly more expensive.

-Pricing

-Plesk sells all three licenses for a monthly or annual price directly.
-All three editions can also be obtained from official license resellers.

-In March 2018, Plesk announced its first price adjustment in 18 years of business, increasing the prices of all Plesk licenses that had versions earlier than 12.
-The company claimed that it was to cover the increasing cost of support and management over the past two decades.
-Following the announcement, Plesk created a FAQ page.

-Support

-Live and email support for Plesk is available in English, Russian, Spanish, German, Portuguese, and Japanese.
-Plesk licenses purchased directly from Plesk include full free support.

 Criticisms

 One criticism of Plesk is that the recommended method of removing it is a complete reinstall of the OS after backing up, which complicates the concept of trialware by binding an administrator to the product by facing considerable downtime of a server.